 How to Turn the Risks of Options Trading to Your Advantage

-If you want to make a regular income from option trading you have to approach it with the mindset of a businessperson.
-You have to do your SWOT analysis – strengths, weaknesses, opportunities and threats.
+If you want to make a regular income from options trading you have to approach it with the mindset of a business person.
+You have to do your SWOT analysis – strengths, weaknesses, opportunities, and threats.
 This article is primarily about the “weaknesses and threats” aspect.

 Enemy Number One – Time Decay

 Options are unlike any other derivative financial instrument in that their value decays with the passing of time.
 During the final 30 days of an “out of the money” option’s life, its value decays at a much faster and more exponential rate than in all its previous life.
 It is a reflection of the decreasing probability that the options contract will be “in the money” at the expiration date.

 You need to be aware of this, the most notorious of all the risks of options trading, and use it to your advantage when implementing your option trading strategies.